 FAQ

 Yes, the selection is open also to undergraduates who only need to take their final exam, provided that they acquire the required degree one day before the educational activities start.
-A self-certification attesting that the required degree has been acquired must be sent to the Doctorate and Post-Lauream Office – Master’s and Lifelong Learning Sector, before the beginning of the Master.
+A self-certification attesting that the required degree has been acquired must be sent to the Doctorate and Post-Lauream Office – Short specialisation degree and Lifelong Learning Sector, before the beginning of the Short specialisation degree.

-Yes, the Master’s Direction will offer stage opportunities at Bodies, consultancy firms or other organizations affiliated to the Master.
-You can also do your traineeship at a Body of your choice, and authorized by the Master’s Direction.
+Yes, the Short specialisation degree’s Direction will offer stage opportunities at Bodies, consultancy firms or other organizations affiliated to the Short specialisation degree.
+You can also do your traineeship at a Body of your choice, and authorized by the Short specialisation degree’s Direction.

 No, the traineeship is not included in the single course, and the project work is optional.

-At the end of the course, apart from the Master’s Diploma, attendees will receive an open badge, to attest the disciplinary knowledge, soft skills and technical competencies acquired, in a digital form.
+At the end of the course, apart from the Short specialisation degree’s Diploma, attendees will receive an open badge, to attest the disciplinary knowledge, soft skills and technical competencies acquired, in a digital form.